Sharbat is a sorbet or a sweet cordial served chilled. The drink is prepared with fruits or flower petals.

 Things to know about Sharbat Recipe

 The drink is originally from Iran and was brought to India by the Mughals in the 16th century.
-Babar, the Mughal Emperor, used to send loads of ice from the Himalayan range to make refreshing drinks.
+The Mughal Emperor Babar used to send loads of ice from the Himalayan range to make refreshing drinks.
 Today, the drink is often prepared in Delhi.
-Apart from India, Sharbat is also consumed in Turkey, South Asia, and the Balkans.
+Apart from India, Sharbat is consumed in Turkey, South Asia, and the Balkans.

 Refreshing Indian Traditional Watermelon Sorbet from Delhi.
 Authentic Recipe of Sharbat.